 I don’t see why not, perhaps with their legs apart, though I imagine they may be more comfortable forward-facing.

 With ISOFIX only, with no option to use a seatbelt to fit it as it is an i-Size car seat.
-We needed to use the ISOFIX guides as the points were difficult to get to in the Skoda Fabia, but these are included with the car seat and easy enough to hook on.
+We needed to use the ISOFIX guides as the points were difficult to get to in our Skoda Fabia, but these are included with the car seat and easy enough to hook on.

 There are green indicators to show when the car seat is secure in the ISOFIX connectors, when it is secure in its rotated position and when the ‘foot’ is in the right position against the floor of the car.
 MFM readers and parents we surveyed found it easy to install, with the latter scoring it 8/10 or 9/10 for this aspect.

-How is strapping your child/ren in?
+How is strapping your child in?

 What do you think of the design?